eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 ## :material-test-tube: Build and run tests

-While developing on iceoryx you want to know if your changes are breaking existing functions or if your newly written tests are passing.
-For that purpose, we are generating CMake targets that are executing the tests.
+While developing on iceoryx, you may want to know if your changes will break existing functionality or if your newly written tests will pass.
+For that purpose, we generate CMake targets that execute the tests.
 First, we need to build them:

 ```bash
 cmake -Bbuild -Hiceoryx_meta -DBUILD_TEST=ON
 cmake --build build
 ```

-CMake is automatically installing GoogleTest as a local dependency and build the tests against it.
+CMake automatically installs GoogleTest as a local dependency and builds the tests against it.
 Please note that if you want to build tests for extensions like the DDS-Gateway you need to enable this extension as well in the CMake build.
-To build tests for all extensions simply add `-DBUILD_ALL` to the CMake command.
+To build the tests for all extensions simply add `-DBUILD_ALL` to the CMake command.

 !!! hint
     Before creating a Pull-Request, you should check your code for compiler warnings.
-For that purpose is the `-DBUILD_STRICT` CMake option available which treats compiler warnings as errors.
+The `-DBUILD_STRICT` CMake option is available for this purpose, which treats compiler warnings as errors.
 This flag is enabled on the GitHub CI for building Pull-Requests.

-Now let's execute tests:
+Now let's execute all tests:

 ```bash
 cd iceoryx/build
 make all_tests
 ```

-Some of the tests are timing critical and need a stable environment.
-We call them timing tests and have them in separate targets available:
+Some of the tests are time-dependent and need a stable environment.
+These timing tests are available in separate targets:

 ```bash
 make timing_module_tests